 Therefore, it is imperative that they are used to having their ears handled because if they are not used to their ears being handled, they will make cleaning their ears very difficult.

-A dog who does not want their ears cleaned will thrash and jerk away from their owner, which increases their risk of injury.
+A dog who does not want its ears cleaned will thrash and jerk away from its owner, which increases its risk of injury.

 When you bring your French bulldog puppy home, make a daily habit of running your hands all over them when you pet them.

 Gently pet and massage their ears, stroke and hold their paws, lift their lips to look at their teeth and massage their gums with your finger, pet their belly, etc.

 Their future veterinarians and groomers will thank you, as they will be used to being handled, making examinations, ear cleaning, and nail trimming less of a big deal.

 What is different about the ears of French bulldogs compared to other dogs?